Tourism in Bangkok: Museums

 Bangkok Noi Museum, the museum shows the way of life of Bangkok Noi people since the past.
 Which Bangkok Noi District is considered to be one of the longest historical districts in Bangkok.

 The Museum of Siam, on Chanamchai Road, focuses on the provenance of people of Thailand with a focus on the people of Bangkok.

 Khaosan Museum, The history of Khaosan Road and its environs.
-The museum depicts the way of life and history of Khaosan Road in the days before it became a byword for backpackers from around the world.
+The museum depicts the way of life and history of Khaosan Road in the days before it became a byword for [] from around the world.
 It is on the 2nd floor of Kraichitti's house.

 Bangkokian Museum, the live of people during the past 100 years is well-preserved in this museum.
 The house of Warapon Suvadee was transformed into this museum designed to keep the heritages to the future generations.

 National Museum of Royal Barges, is a museum for storing the royal vessels used in the Royal Barge Procession, which is an ancient tradition since the Ayutthaya period.
 Currently under the supervision of the Royal Thai Navy.

 Wat Traimit Museum, located on the top floor of the chapel of Wat Traimit, the temple that enshrined the largest golden Buddha statue in the world.
 It exhibits the history and lifestyle of overseas Chinese who lived in Sampeng in the past.
 Which is the location of the temple at this time is the current Yaowarat or better known as Chinatown.

 Ban Mo Wan, was created by Mo Wan or Wan Rodmuang under the traditional Thai medicine who lived in the reigns of King Rama V - VIII (1870 - 1945).
-In the past, The physician lived at the intersection of Unakan Road (a Charoen Krung Road in the present) and later moved near to the Giant Swing on the current location.
+In the past, the physician lived at the intersection of Unakan Road (a Charoen Krung Road in the present) and later moved near to the Giant Swing on the current location.
 It is a colonial-style old building, which is a house as well as a traditional Thai medicine shop that has been inherited for more than 4 generations.
 The building is still filled with antiquities that tell the story of the past as well as the ancient medicine over a hundred years.
 It has been very popular in the past and the medicine production process is still being relayed in a traditional way by the old equipments with the age of hundred over years.

 The Museum of Floral Culture, located in Dusit District nor far from Vimanmek Mansion, a complex of Dusit Palace.
 Occupying the two floors of a beautiful 100-year-old colonial house and surrounded by a superb garden, this museum is dedicated to the history and techniques of floral arrangements in wedding or religious ceremonies, official occasions and royal events, the complexity of which is too often unsuspected and beauty overlooked.